Are your employees motivated when they come to work?

 BEFORE STARTING YOUR DAY

-Before we go into work, we need to come in with a fresh and positive attitude.
+Before we go to work, we need to come in with a fresh and positive attitude.
 When we leave our home, sometimes things happen.
 Our whole mindset can change immediately.
 The kids may have been a handful in the morning, you argued before you left home with your partner, someone cut you off in traffic, or there’s even traffic and now you are late to work.
 The list can go on.
 I have been there.

 When you come into work your staff or employees notice it immediately.
 You know the saying.
 “You never know what someone is going through.”Asking an employee or even your boss, “Is everything ok” works wonders.
 My former boss and I would vent about something and after we would laugh and say, “that feels much better” and continue our day.
 No matter what happens before you start your day at work, you have the “POWER” to change and go in with a “Positive and Happy” emotion.
 Going around the office with a bad attitude will not solve anything.

-Stop, breathe and Change your Mindset.
+Stop, Breathe and Change your Mindset

 - Go to a room where you will not be interrupted for 10-15 minutes.